 Politics in IChO again: Soviet Union did not participate.
-The consultations of the mentors from the “socialist countries” led to the final conclusion that a special meeting should be organized in Bratislava (Czechoslovakia) in the spring 1982 with the aim to create a IChO Secretariat in Bratislava.
+The consultations of the mentors from the “socialist countries” led to the final conclusion that a special meeting should be organized in Bratislava (Czechoslovakia) in the spring 1982 with the aim to create an IChO Secretariat in Bratislava.

 The German Democratic Republic did not attend the 16th IChO undoubtedly for political reasons.
 Moreover, the mentors from GDR were expected to invite all countries to the next IChO which was expected to be organized in Halle in 1985.
 But it did not happen and the next 17.
 IChO was organized in Bratislava (former Czechoslovakia) in the year 1985.

 The USA as the organizer of the 24th IChO invited Taiwan (Chinese Taipei) to participate in the IChO.
 The China (Peoples´ Republic of China) and some other countries expressed their objections since Taipei was not officially recognized as a state by many countries participating in the IChO.

 The same problem repeated but in in a little bit different way.
 This time the Chinese organizers of the 27th IChO in Beijing (China) refused to invite “Taiwan, Republic of China” to participate in the IChO.
 The organizers argued that there was officially only one Chinese Republic and it was the “Peoples Republic of China”.
-The situation was discussed in the working group in Neusiedl am See (Austria, 1994) and after a letter exchange between the the chairman of the IChO Steering Committee and the chairman of the IChO Organizing Committee the “problematic” country was invited “Chinese Taipei”.
+The situation was discussed in the working group in Neusiedl am See (Austria, 1994) and after a letter exchange between the chairman of the IChO Steering Committee and the chairman of the IChO Organizing Committee the “problematic” country was invited as “Chinese Taipei”.